Considering a field trip to the History Center? Discover the exciting history of our region through interactive exhibits, films and hands-on fun!

 What is the Tampa Bay History Center?

-The History Center is a newly-built museum focused on the history and heritage of Florida and the Tampa Bay region.
+The History Center is a 60,000-square-foot museum focused on the history and heritage of Florida and the Tampa Bay region.
 From the earliest native peoples and Seminole Wars, to the growth of transportation and industry, the History Center covers 12,000 years of Florida’s past.

 We welcome student groups of all ages!
 Our tours are designed for grades 3 to 12, but can be adapted for younger students.
 Fourth- and eighth-grade teachers find that our exhibits align very well with Florida and U.S. history standards.